n0w/STC/README.md

 STC (daemon) written in REXX to perform SQL queries and planify tasks

 The main module (STCRXPPL) is loaded as STC.
-Then it loops, sleeping for 15 secs each iteration, checking for command rows when awoken.
+Then it loops, sleeping for 15 secs per iteration, checking for command rows when awoken.

 There are two kinds of command rows: